LimePoint/opschain/docs/reference/included_resource_types.md

 Please see the [RubyTerraform README](https://github.com/infrablocks/ruby_terraform/blob/v0.64.0/README.md#usage) for further information about each action.

 _Note: RubyTerraform supplies `vars` to Terraform on the command line via multiple `-var` parameters.
 OpsChain overrides this logic by placing the [Input Variables](https://www.terraform.io/docs/language/values/variables.html) in a [var file](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files) and supplying this to Terraform via the `-var-file` parameter to avoid encountering any command line length issues._

 ### Prerequisites

 `opschain-terraform` does not include the Terraform binary.
 Customers wishing to use the Resource Type will need to install Terraform in their Project's Step Runner.
 This can be done by using a [Custom Step Runner Dockerfile](../developing_resources.md#custom-step-runner-dockerfiles), an example of this can be found in the [OpsChain Confluent Example](https://github.com/LimePoint/opschain-examples-confluent/blob/75473f7fbac4150b3d5c583dfc52c6b22044552f/.opschain/Dockerfile#L8).

+### Automatic Terraform Initialisation

+The `terraform_config` resource type will automatically execute `terraform init` in the OpsChain runner prior to running any Terraform action.

+### Automatic State Storage

+The `terraform_config` resource type will automatically store the `terraform.tfstate` file in the environment properties after running any Terraform action.
+This ensures it is available to subsequent steps in your change.

+_Note: If the `state_out` property of Terraform is used, the resource type does not automatically store the file.
+Please use the [`store_file!` feature](properties.md#storing--removing-files) (after moving the file to the desired location) to store the file._

 ### Command Argument Defaults